We're a group of concerned local residents who have been taking our government to court since 2021 to stop the A38 Derby junctions road scheme.

 How do we stop the scheme?

 In 2021 we successfully stopped the scheme through our first legal challenge.
-The government issued a revised proposal in August 2023.
-Since then we have been working closely with our lawyers on a second legal challenge.
+The government issued a revised proposal in August 2023 so we launched a second legal challenge.

 Unfortunately although effective, legal challenges are expensive.
-This time we need to raise £60,000.
-We are over half way to our target with a few days to go so we need your help.
+This time we need to raise a total of £90,000.

 Donate